adobeio/adobeio-documentation/events/using/cc-asset-event-setup.md

 - **asset-updated:** Triggers when an asset is changed or modified.
 - **asset-created:** Triggers when a new asset is uploaded to Creative Cloud, or when an asset is _copied_ to a new folder (not when an asset is merely moved).
 - **asset-deleted:** Triggers when an asset is _permanently_ deleted from Creative Cloud.
 Merely archiving an asset does not trigger the event.
+- **directory-created:** Triggers when a new folder is created in Creative Cloud.

 There are no events for the following activities:
 - Moving a file from one folder in Creative Cloud to another.